Vitamin D –The Sunshine Vitamin

 Vitamin D and Covid 19

-There is clear evidence Vitamin D reduces the risk of Covid.
-It reduces the risk of Covid 19 with very high confidence for mortality, hospitalisation, recovery and viral clearance.
+There is clear evidence Vitamin D reduces the risk of Covid from 217 studies in 17 countries.
+The studies show, with very high confidence, that it reduces mortality, hospitalisation, recovery and viral clearance in Covid 19.

 See Vdmeta.com for results of all trials.